 Livable California Endorses the “Our Neighborhood Voices Initiative”

 Sacramento has gone too far, driving up land values and housing prices at the worst time in modern history.
-We support our allies who created the Our Neighborhood Voices Initiative, which if approved by California voters ensures that local zoning and local land-use is decided locally.
+We support our allies who created the Our Neighborhood Voices Initiative.
+If approved by California voters in 2024, it ensures that local zoning and local land-use is decided locally.
 Not in Sacramento.

-The final straw was SB 9, Sacramento’s decision to end single-family zoning, affecting 22 million Californians starting in January of 2022 as yards are transformed into dense luxury housing that most of us can’t afford.
+The final straw for the diverse statewide group that authored this Initiative was SB 9, Sacramento’s decision to end single-family zoning, affecting 22 million Californians as of January, 2022.
+Yards are already being transformed into dense luxury housing that most of us can’t afford.

 The Our Neighborhood Voices Initiative is highly sensitive to environmental, equity and policy laws that protect us all.
 The Our Neighborhood Voices Initiative does not let cities or counties undo the broader laws such as the California Environmental Quality Act (CEQA), California Fair Employment and Housing Act, the Coastal Act, or Housing Element Law.